-Windows 11 comes with an Automatic Metrics feature that is responsible for assigning a metric number to each network adapter based on different parameters.
+Windows 11, Windows 10, and Windows 7 come with the Automatic Metrics feature, which is responsible for assigning a metric number to each network adapter based on different parameters.
 Regardless of the number of adapters a device has, a metric will be automatically assigned to it, even if the adapter is virtual.

 What is Network Priority

-Network priority refers to the usage of a specific network over the others while more than one is available.
-Not only that, but network priority also defines the backup network to use in case the one with the highest preference is unavailable.
+Network priority refers to the use of a specific network over others, while more than one is available.
+Network priority defines a backup network to use if the one with the highest preference is unavailable.